11 Best Things to Do in Luxor | Valley of the Nobles Tours & Tombs

 Quieter Than Royal Tombs

-The Valley of the Nobles often feels more intimate than major royal tomb routes, especially with a private guide.
+The Valley of the Nobles often feels more intimate than major royal tomb routes, especially with a local guide.

 Colorful Tomb Art